sabrehagen/freecad-to-step/README.md

 The `app` directory contains the files to be used in the pipeline stage, conventionally invoked by `/entrypoint.sh`.

-# Running

-`./run-pipeline.sh`

-Note: the `cube.fcstd` file is mounted into the container to `/input/input.fcstd` with the `--volume $(pwd)/app/cube.fcstd:/input/input.fcstd` parameter.
-This is an example of how to supply input files to the container.

-# Further Work

 ## Pipeline

 The build process should be broken into stages, each served by a different container, and each conforming to a common API e.g. the convention used above.
 This allows the use of one container design for each stage of the build pipeline.